MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ```

 > [!IMPORTANT]
-> The packages that are supported in Studio change frequently.
+> The packages that are supported in Machine Language Studio change frequently.
 If you have any doubts about whether an R package is supported, use the R code sample provided to get the complete list of packages in the current environment.

-## Extending experiments using the R language
+## Extend experiments by using the R language

 There are many ways that you can extend your experiment by using custom R script or by adding R packages.
-Here are some ideas to get you started.
+Here are some ideas to get you started:

 - Use R code to perform custom math operations.
 For example, there are R packages to solve differential equations, generate random numbers, or run Monte Carlo simulations.

 - Apply custom transformations for data.
 For example, you might use an R package to perform interpolation on time series data, or perform linguistic analysis.

 - Work with different data sources.
 The R script modules support an additional set of inputs, which can include data files, in zipped format.
-You might use zipped data files along with R packages designed for such data sources, to flatten hierarchical data into a flat data table, read data from Excel and other file formats.
+You might use zipped data files, along with R packages designed for such data sources, to flatten hierarchical data into a flat data table.
+You might also use these to read data from Excel and other file formats.

 - Use custom metrics for evaluation.
-For example, rather than use the functions provided in [Evaluate](evaluate-model.md), you could import an R package and then apply its metrics.
+For example, rather than use the functions provided in [Evaluate](evaluate-model.md), you could import an R package, and then apply its metrics.

 The following example demonstrates the overall process for how you can install new packages and use custom R code in your experiment.

-### Splitting columns by using R
+### Split columns by using R

 Sometimes the data requires extensive manipulation to extract features.
 Suppose you have a text file that contains an ID followed by values and notes, all separated by spaces.
-Or that your text file contains characters that are not supported by Studio.
+Or that your text file contains characters that are not supported by Machine Language Studio.

 There are several R packages that provide specialized functions for such tasks.
 The [splitstackshape library](http://cran.r-project.org/web/packages/splitstackshape/index.html) package contains several useful functions for splitting multiple columns, even if each column has a different delimiter.

-The following sample illustrates how to install the needed packages and split apart columns.
+The following sample illustrates how to install the needed packages, and split apart columns.
 You would add this code to the **Execute R Script** module.

 ```R
 #install dependent packages